mirunaish/cat-chat/README.md

 the app is not difficult.
     * After a call is ended, a new call fails to connect.
     * When the connection ends on one device it may not end on the other
-    * Closing a call may cause the app to crash
     * Behavior if a connection is made while the server device is in a call is undefined.
 The server thread cannot be stopped due to a port conflict on restarting
 * Connecting to the IP address displayed on the screen always causes a timeout error.
 I believe